Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 1. The alternate optimization technique is currently being tested and evaluated.
 2. To build a non-linear classifier model with simple and sophisticated attention mechanism using tensorflow.

-## Optimization Algorithms

-Five gradient descent algorithms are used along with the three gradient descent variants in the aim of optimizing the objective function to get a better trained model.
-Gradient descent variants are chosen based on the sample size of the dataset that needs to be taken at a time.
-The three types of gradient descent variants are:

-1. **Batch Gradient Variant** - In this variant, the complete dataset is taken at a time to compute the variant </br>
-2. **Stochastic Gradient Variant** - In this variant, one random example from the dataset is taken to compute the variant </br>
-3. **Mini-Batch Gradient Variant** - In this variant, a set of examples in the form of a mini-batch are taken at a time to compute the gradient </br>

-The five gradient descent algorithms that are implemented in this experiment are:

-1. Gradient Descent Algorithm
-2. Momentum Algorithm
-3. Nesterov Accelerated Gradient Algorithm
-4. Adaptive Gradient Algorithm
-5. Root-Mean-Square Propagation Algorithm

-Reference for the methods/algorithms implemented - http://ruder.io/optimizing-gradient-descent/

-In this code, only mini-batch gradient variant is implemented.
-The next update will have the implementation for the remaining two variants.

 ## Datasets used in the experiment